-Android Oreo is the official name of the next version of Google’s mega-popular mobile operating system that's available now for select devices.
+Android Oreo is the name of the current version of Google’s mega-popular mobile operating system that's available now for select devices.

 In terms of feature highlights, Oreo focuses on speed and efficiency.
-For many phones updated to Android 8.0, another name for Oreo, boot speeds will be increased as much as two times, as we've personally seen with the Google Pixel.
+For many phones updated to Android 8.0, another name for Oreo, boot speeds will be increased as much as two times using Google's phones, as we've personally seen with the Pixel and Pixel 2.
 Additionally, the operating system update tackles pesky background activity that drains your battery and your data plan.

 Head below to read more about the best features coming with the Android Oreo update.
 But first, check out which phones are compatible with the software.

 Not seeing your phone, or the one of your wishlist?
-Don't fret just yet, as more phones have been confirmed to support the update later this year from the likes of Essential, Huawei, Samsung, Motorola, LG, HMD Global, Sony and more.
+Don't fret just yet, as Google itself has confirmed that the Oreo update will hit devices from many popular manufacturers by the end of the year, including Essential, General Mobile, HMD Global Home of Nokia Phones, Huawei, HTC, Kyocera, LG, Motorola, Samsung, Sharp and Sony.

 - Here’s how to install Android Oreo right now